ltzone/blog/docs/course/EE357/7_controlplane.md

 aggregate routers into regions known as **“autonomous systems” (AS) (a.k.a. “domains”)**

+> Internet keeps routers in various autonomies - "network of networks"

 - intra-AS routing
   - routing among hosts, routers in same AS (“network”)
   - all routers in AS must run same **intra-domain protocol**